 During his presidency, Madison faced mounting tensions between the United States and Great Britain.
 British forces continued to harass American ships, as well as seize cargo and impress American sailors into the Royal Navy.
 The “War Hawks” in Congress pressed Madison to consider military action.
 On June 18, 1812, the United States declared war on Great Britain.

 The War of 1812 continued into Madison’s second term, as the underprepared United States attempted to defeat the British.
-In August 1814, in retaliation for the American burning of York, the British entered Washington, D.C. and set fire to the White House, Capitol Building, the Treasury, and other government buildings.
+On August 24, 1814, in retaliation for the American burning of York, the British entered Washington, D.C. and set fire to the White House, Capitol Building, the Treasury, and other government buildings.
 Four months later a peace agreement was brokered, and the war officially came to an end with the ratification of the Treaty of Ghent in February 1815.

 After serving two terms, Madison retired to Montpelier in 1817.
 In his final years, Madison continued to rely upon enslaved labor to run his plantation.
 He also became an active member of the American Colonization Society, an organization that advocated for removing African Americans from the United States and sending them to a settlement colony in Africa.
 Madison served as the Society’s president for three years before he passed away at Montpelier in 1836.
 He is most remembered as the father of the U.S. Constitution.